SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD CDD-S2 SNMP.md

 ### Configuration - WAN Page

-The user can set each Receive WANlabel on this page, to a value between 1 and 2047, if an arriving packet matches the value of the label, then the packet is processed, otherwise it is filtered.
+The user can set each Receive WAN label on this page, to a value between 1 and 2047, if an arriving packet matches the value of the label, then the packet is processed, otherwise it is filtered.

 ### Configuration - Network Page